sfergusond/Running2Win-Strava-Importer/README.md

 9. If for some reason the program is interrupted, go to Strava and check the date of the most recent activity that was uploaded.
 Then re-run the program.
 If the program seems to be stuck for more than a minute or two, or if the program quits unexpectedly, you probably entered invalid or misformatted information into the prompts.
 Close and re-open the terminal window and start again from step 7.

+Successful output is shown below.
+Some error statements may print, but if the program keeps running just ignore them.

 ![sucess](https://github.com/sfergusond/imgdump/blob/master/success.png?raw=true)

 Note: Currently the program can only support logging into Strava via a Google account, Facebook account, or email/password combination. __It does not work with Apple logins__.